WhiteRabbitSystems/terraform-provider-stripe/docs/resources/customer.md

 - `discount_promotion_code` (String) The promotion code applied to create this discount.
 - `discount_start` (Number) Date that the coupon was applied.
 - `discount_subscription` (String) The subscription that this coupon is applied to, if it is applied to a particular subscription.
+- `discount_subscription_item` (String) The subscription item that this coupon is applied to, if it is applied to a particular subscription item.
 - `id` (String) Unique identifier for the object.
-- `invoice_credit_balance` (Map of Number) The current multi-currency balances, if any, being stored on the customer.
+- `invoice_credit_balance` (Map of Number) The current multi-currency balances, if any, that's stored on the customer.
 If positive in a currency, the customer has a credit to apply to their next invoice denominated in that currency.
-If negative, the customer has an amount owed that will be added to their next invoice denominated in that currency.
-These balances do not refer to any unpaid invoices.
-They solely track amounts that have yet to be successfully applied to any invoice.
-A balance in a particular currency is only applied to any invoice as an invoice in that currency is finalized.
+If negative, the customer has an amount owed that's added to their next invoice denominated in that currency.
+These balances don't apply to unpaid invoices.
+They solely track amounts that Stripe hasn't successfully applied to any invoice.
+Stripe only applies a balance in a specific currency to an invoice after that invoice (which is in the same currency) finalizes.
 - `livemode` (Boolean) Has the value `true` if the object exists in live mode or the value `false` if the object exists in test mode.
 - `object` (String) String representing the object's type.
 Objects of the same type share the same value.
 - `shipping_carrier` (String) The delivery service that shipped a physical product, such as Fedex, UPS, USPS, etc.